 What happens when a literature buff and aspiring writer digs deep into the extraordinary music and mysteries woven by a bonafide lyrical genius?
 This.

-If you haven’t already, please meet Josh Ritter.
+If you haven’t met him already, allow me to introduce Josh Ritter.

 - A Time to Wait . . .
 Pondering two very different versions of the song Wait for Love off the Historical Conquests album.
 Dedicated to all of us still waiting.